 - Review the plan with Learners, stakeholders, and the person who will implement the finished design in the LMS.

 - Implement the design!
-Make changes to page structure and permissions to allow general access to the prototype pages.
+Make page structure and permissions changes to allow general access to the prototype pages.

 - Closely monitor helpdesk feedback to verify that all implemented changes are working as expected.
 Celebrate!